AntonioLabinjan/FeelTrak/README.md

 Unlock the ability for users to create and share mood-based playlists with friends.
 Discover how your friends are feeling and share music that uplifts or complements their emotions!

 #### **Stretch Goal #6 - $7,500: Offline Mode**
-Enjoy MoodTrek anywhere—**even without internet access**!
+Enjoy FeelTrak anywhere—**even without internet access**!
 With offline mode, you'll be able to download mood-specific playlists and enjoy them no matter where you are.

 #### **Stretch Goal #7 - $10,000: AI-Generated Lyrics**
 Bring your emotions to life with **AI-generated song lyrics**!
 This premium feature will generate custom lyrics based on your current mood, allowing you to create unique and personal songs.